syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 ### PTR records for Floating IPs

 It is possible to configure PTR records for Floating IPs.
 This is accomplished using the Neutron DNS integration.
-For more information, please refer to our [Network reference guide](../08.network/docs.en.md) and our [How-to guide for setting up PTR records](../../03.Howtos/14.ptr-records/docs.en.md).
+For more information, please refer to our [Network reference guide](../08.network/docs.en.md) and our [How-to guide for setting up PTR records for existing floating IPs](../../03.Howtos/14.add-ptr-records/docs.en.md).

 It is not possible to set arbitrary PTR records via the Designate API directly (e.g. using `openstack ptr record set`).